-Things have changed a great deal since then, and CEng has become less common in academic degree programme accreditation, and generally within IT.
-CEng can be found in accreditation arrangements at some institutions (e.g. York), however for many other reasons, not least because of BCS efforts to establish CITP, CEng has become less prominent although it remains relevant and has a high bar to entry.
+Things have changed a great deal since then, and CEng is no longer the only route to chartership, and in many cases become less common – both in the profession and in academic degree programme accreditation.
+CEng can be found in accreditation arrangements at some institutions (e.g. York), however Chartered IT Professional (CITP) has now emerged as a more popular alternative.

-I must say, not holding chartership was not a barrier to career progress in my early career, however I recognised this may eventually no longer be the case, and I intended to focus on attaining it now because I felt it would be more beneficial after the first part of my career.
-I’m satisfied with this approach given it’s also a lot cheaper, saving £450 in extra annual fees.
+A lack of chartership was not a barrier to career progress in my early career, however I recognised this may eventually no longer be the case, and I intended to focus on attaining it now because I felt it would be more beneficial after the first part of my career.
+I’ve also left it slightly later, but I’m satisfied with this approach given it’s also a lot cheaper, saving £450 in extra annual fees.

 I applied for CITP at the same time as applying for CESG Certified Professional (CCP), under the CCP Scheme Fast Track Route.
 The CCP forms reflect the requirements of CITP.
 The process also involved an interview, which I found was relaxed and got the distinct impression my application pack was an important factor.
 The interview went by surprisingly quickly, and lasted 45 minutes.

 Here were some of the take-home lessons I picked up through the process.